Free U.S. Shipping & Lifetime Warranty For All Endura Flap Pet Doors

 All locking covers slide in from the top.
 If you purchase a double flap model, the locking cover can be used on the inside or outside the frame.
 If you purchase a single flap, the locking cover is on the interior frame (the side closest to the inside of your home).

-What material is the Endura Dog Door for Walls’ tunnel made from?
+What material is the Endura Dog Door for Walls’ telescoping tunnel made from?

 I think a wall mount will stand out too much.
 Is there any way we can blend it into the rest of my home?

 We would recommend checking out the Endura Flap Designer Pro Series for walls.
 It comes with everything you need to install your pet door into your wall.
 The outer frame is also less prominent, which would allow you to install the trimming of your choice around the pet door.
-The Endura Flap Builder Series offers the same benefits, except it does not come with the complete installation kit.
-This is perfect for any skilled carpenters who want to build of their walls to their preferences.
+It is also available in a stripped-back kit for any skilled carpenters who want to build of their doggy door to their preferences.

 The sides of my flap no longer touch the frame.
 What happened?